How do I rename the Windows Livescribe data folder so I can re-transfer my smartpen data?

 NOTE: This will only transfer notes and sessions still on your smartpen.
 If you have deleted anything from your smartpen this process will not recover the deleted data.
 If you have archived notebooks from your smartpen (see

-80404 - Archiving a notebook using Livescribe Desktop), before starting the rename process please export each archived notebook to your Windows desktop (80504 - Exporting pages and audio as a .pencast file using Livescribe Desktop).
+80404 - Archiving a notebook using Echo Desktop), before starting the rename process please export each archived notebook to your Windows desktop (80504 - Exporting pages and audio as a .pencast file using Echo Desktop).

 Exporting your archived notebooks as .pencast files will allow you to import them back into Livescribe Desktop after the renaming process is finished so that you don't lose them.